 Epic from TRICKset breaking down how HE does a Cheat Gainer.
 Learn the cheat gainer for parkour or freerunning.
 This is a beginner's lesson in doing the move that is like a backflip going forward.

-A multi-angle parkour / free running video showing you how to do a cat leap from a running start in both real time and slow motion.
+A multi-angle parkour / free running video showing you how to do a kash vault in both real time and slow motion.